- Public transport

 - Travel agencies

 Public transportPublic transport in Split is organised by Promet Split buses.
 There are day bus lines 1 through 18, 21 and 22, that run from 05:00 to 23:00, and three night lines (23,39, and 40) running Fridays and Saturdays only.
 Maps and schedules for each line can be found at their respective stops.
-Tickets can be purchased on the bus for 11kn or from Promet Split kiosks near each bus stop for 9kn.
+Tickets can be purchased on the bus for 11 - 21kn (depends on the zone you are buying for) or from Promet Split kiosks near each bus stop for 9kn - 21kn.
 If you're trying to beat the system and chance it without a ticket, the penalty when caught (and you most certainly will be, buddy!) is 70kn.
 Split is covered by one zone, so a ticket is good for one trip anywhere in the city.
 Sukoišanska (D-2) is the main station from which you can catch buses for Trogir, Omiš, the airport, and other destinations outside of Split.
-Sukoišanska's ticket office operates from 06:30 to 20:00 on weekdays, 06:30 to 12:00 on Saturdays, and is closed on Sunday.
+Sukoišanska's ticket office operates from 06:30 to 20:00, on weekdays 06:30 - 12:30 on Sat and is cls to Sun.
 To contact the Sukoišanska station dial (+385-21) 48 06 56.
 For general information regarding bus services call (+385-21) 40 79 01.

-TaxiThe simplest way to call a taxi is to dial 060 850 850 or if you own a Croatian Vip or T-Com sim card call 1777.
-If you’re with Tele 2, dial (021-1777).
+TaxiThe simplest way to call a taxi is to dial +385 (0) 21 47 37 37.
 The starting fee for a taxi trip is 20kn, with a 10kn fee added per kilometre and 3kn added per each piece of luggage and 100kn per hour for waiting.
 There is no additional charge for traveling at night.
 Taxis wait in front of most major hotels, Firule and Križina hospitals, at the ferry port, at the main bus station and near the Riva.

 Aside from zoned street parking, another option for parking in Split is guarded parking areas, which vary in price per hour from 5 to 10kn depending on your proximity to the centre.
-So, if you're parking near the Riva, you can bet on a maximum 10kn charge for the first hour and 15kn per hour thereafter.
+So, if you're parking near the Riva, you can bet on a maximum 25kn charge for the first hour and 20 kn per hour there after.
 Most of the lots operate around the clock.

 SMS ParkingThere are 4 zones indicated by signs on parking boxes located at even intervals along the street: zone 1 (red - 70 8211), zone 2 (blue - 70 8212), zone 3 (green - 70 8213) and zone 4 (yellow - 70 8214).
 You get a ticket at the box under the parking sign or use your mobile phone to pay by sending an SMS with your registration number (no gaps) to the number shown on the box (remember to include the international dialing code if you're using a foreign mobile).
 A few minutes before your hour of paid parking runs out, you'll get a message to remind you to refresh your lease of the space or move your car.